Login

 - A richer and more complex "representation" of organizational behavior in all its meanings that allows them to contribute more effectively to the development of the organization in which they will be placed.

-COMMUNICATION SKILLS: During the discussion of case studies in classroom, students will be asked to briefly illustrate their group presentation in Powerpoint (MAX 15 slide, including cover).
+COMMUNICATION SKILLS: Students will be asked to briefly illustrate their group presentation in Powerpoint.
 For this purpose, each case discussion requires a group of students to present their work.
-In the absence of such a group, the teacher in the classroom will identify a replacement group.

 1. Take a specific position on certain issues and/or points.